 - Cyclical review of the development plan

-The university undergoes a comprehensive strategic review and planning process every six years according to the reaccreditation cycle.
-The process aims to review the goals and implementation of the previous development plan; collect stakeholder feedback in the strategic direction of WVPU; establish strategic goals and milestones for next 6-year period; and review major processes and procedures.
+The University undergoes a comprehensive strategic review and planning process every six years according to the reaccreditation cycle.
+The process aims to review the goals and implementation of the previous development plan; collect stakeholder feedback in the strategic direction of WVPU; establish strategic goals and milestones for next six year period; and review major processes and procedures.

 The annual institutional performance agreement serves as a commitment of the supervisory bodies and the Executive Board to pursue a fixed set of targets and undertake specific activities with respective measures and goals throughout the fiscal year providing the basis for self-evaluation and proper oversight.